Skip navigation

 Lord Mayor's Community Fund ($250 - $10,000)

 Brisbane City Council offers grants that contribute to the Brisbane Vision of a friendly and safe, active and healthy, clean and green, or vibrant and creative city.
 Each Council ward is allocated $36,000 for community projects undertaken within that ward.
 The Lord Mayor allocates $36,000 for community projects that involve multiple wards.
-Applications close 16 June 2023 or when the allocated budget for the ward is exhausted.
+Applications are closed.
+However this is a reoccuring grant that we expect will come up again soon.

 Mortgage Relief Loan (Up To $20,000)